-Based on the above considerations we suggest the following hypotheses related to institutional work of trade unions in the field of wage policy at the European level:
+We suggest the following hypotheses related to institutional work of trade unions in the field of wage policy at the European level:

-H 1: Changes in the institutional and economic environments, rather than economic pressures alone (such as rising international competition), increase the likelihood of trade unions to contribute to the creation of European institutions.
+H 7: Changes in the institutional and economic environments, rather than economic pressures (such as rising international competition) at European level, increase the likelihood that trade unions contribute to the creation of European institutions.

-H 2: The larger trade unions' power the greater the likelihood of unions to engage in the creation of European institutions.
+H 8: The larger trade unions' power the greater the likelihood of unions to engage in the creation of European institutions.
 There are three sources of power:

-H2a.
+H8a.
 Institutional power - derives from regulative, normative and culturalcognitive elements and practices inherent in national and European institutions that support or impede trade union action (particular belief systems and practices are referred to as 'institutional logics').

-H2b.
+H8b.
 Structural power refers to socio-economic conditions, such as levels of unemployment, degree of labour supply in particular occupations.
 A low unemployment rate increase unions' structural power.

-H2c.
+H8c.
 Organising power is composed of membership strength and cooperation with other (transnational) social movements (national and international solidarity).

-H 3: Given a minimum level of institutional embeddedness of organisations, institutional incompleteness and uncertainty at European level increases the likelihood of trade unions to engage in creating institutions.
+H 9: Given a minimum level of institutional embeddedness of organisations, institutional incompleteness and uncertainty at European level increases the likelihood of trade unions to engage in creating institutions.

-H 4: Framing processes, internal structures, power configurations as well as past experiences (social learning, repertoires of collective action) influence the likelihood of institutional strategies of trade unions at European level.
+H 10: Framing processes, internal structures, power configurations as well as past experiences (social learning, repertoires of collective action) influence the likelihood of institutional strategies of trade unions at European level.

-Based on the above hypotheses we draw a (rough) picture of our framework on the determinants of (institutional) strategies of national trade unions as unit of analysis and focal organisation (see figure 1).
+Based on the above hypotheses we draw a (rough) picture of our framework on the determinants of (institutional) strategies of trade unions as unit of analysis and focal organisation (see figure 1).
 It is important to note that organisational (technical-economic and institutional) environments do provide both, field internal and external conditions.
 The former refer to (strategic) behaviour of field participants and institutional changes created by supranational policy actors.
 The European field of wage policy is characterised by a certain degree of social closure vis-á-vis the global level.
 This is due to existing institutions such as supranational regulations, norms and cultural-cognitive aspects that govern economic production and its regulation at the European but not at the global level.
 However, multinational companies that operate on a global scale as well as transnational social movements are of relevance in the field of European wage policy coordination.
-The latter, such as for instance the global justice movement, share with trade unions common political positions, objectives and values.
-European and national trade unions cooperate with them in order to reach out Figure 1: Determinants of national union strategies in an emerging European field of wage policy to a new public, to act in innovative ways, to strengthen its mobilisation capacity and to increase their power vis-á-vis transnational business (Keune and Schmidt 2009: 17).
+The latter, such as for instance the global justice movement, share with trade unions compone political positions, objectives and values.
+European and national trade unions cooperate with them in order to reach out to a new public, to act in innovative ways, to strengthen its mobilisation capacity and to increase their power vis-a'-vis transnational business (Keune and Schmidt 2009: 17).